“I’m thankful I didn’t have to wait for blood to be available because I don’t know if my body could have waited.”

 “I feel like my life post-illness is so much more amazing.
 I wasn’t a grateful person, I was selfish.
 Now I feel more grateful, I love to give more than ever before.”

-Megan now co-hosts Matt McKay mornings on KFRX, and shares her story to encourage others to donate blood.
+Megan now co-hosts KFRX Mornings and shares her story to encourage others to donate blood.